Please ensure Javascript is enabled for purposes of website accessibility

 Letter H Worksheets for Preschoolers

 For children who enjoy worksheets, they can continue learning with these free printables.
 Children color, learn how to write an uppercase letter H and a lowercase letter h, and practice the letter sound for Hh.
-Writing and coloring are also a great way to strengthen fine motor skills
+Writing and coloring are also great ways to strengthen fine motor skills

 You can find more fun activity ideas to use with the Letter H in Alphabet Activities for Preschoolers.